Crock-Pot Stock. Make your own homemade stock overnight (or whenever you want) in the slow cooker.

 But, I figured it out and the solution is to make stock in a slow cooker.
 It’s stupid easy and delicious.
 Here’s the “recipe”:

-Combine chicken or beef bones with some aromatics like onion, garlic, celery, bay leaf, parsley stems, black peppercorns, cover it with water and let it simmer for hours while you go do something else.
-Whenever R.B. preps his chicken for the smoker or rotisserie I drop the backs, necks, hearts, and kidneys (not the livers) into the pot and add the rest.
+Combine chicken or beef bones with some aromatics like onion, garlic, celery, bay leaf, parsley stems, and black peppercorns, cover it all with water and let simmer for hours while you go do something else, like go to work or to sleep.
+Whenever R.B. preps chicken for the smoker or rotisserie I drop the backs, necks, hearts, and kidneys (not the livers) into the pot and add the rest.
 Same with Thanksgiving turkeys — the turkey noodle soup is nearly done before the holiday meal is over.

 Once it heats up the stock reduces gently and I don’t have to manage the heat level or the timing.
 In the steady crock the liquid won’t boil away or burn.